fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Experiments

-This subsection studies whether the proposed ensemble selection methods are sensitive to the number of the selected base models, i.e. hyperparameter $B$.
-For MBN-SO and MBN-SD, we set $B$ to $\{1,2,3,5,10\}$ respectively.
-From the result in Fig. \ref{fig:vote}, we see that the MBN-SO variants are not sensitive to the number of the base models on most datasets except Dermatology and New-Thyroid.
-Therefore, we can set the hyperparameter $B$ of MBN-SO to a small number for saving the computing resource.
-On the other side, the performance of MBN-SD is generally improved when $B$ is increased, which suggests that we should set $B$ to a large number in order to achieve the optimal performance of MBN-SD.
+To study how the number of MBN base models affect the performance of MBN-SO and MBN-SD, we tuned the hyperparameter $B$ from 1 to 10.
+We find that, for MBN-SO, we can set the hyperparameter $B$ to a small number for saving the computing resource; however, for MBN-SD, we should set $B$ to a large number in order to achieve the optimal performance.